How to Develop a Website Using HTML and CSS?

 HOW TO DEVELOP A WEBSITE USING HTML AND CSS

-How to Develop a Website Using HTML and CSS
+How to Develop a Website Using HTML and CSS?

 Developing a website from scratch might seem daunting, but with HTML and CSS, it becomes a much more manageable task.
 HTML (HyperText Markup Language) and CSS (Cascading Style Sheets) are the foundational languages of web development, and they enable you to structure and style your website effectively.
 In this article, we'll go over the basics of developing a website using HTML and CSS and provide a step-by-step guide to help you get started.